nickcharlton/moviesapi/README.md

 will allow developers to build applications around this unique and rich data set".
 I guess that never happened, then.

-This is a quick-and-dirty API that screenscrapes Find any Film and was was implemented to provide a movies data source for [YRS i-DAT's 2013 project][yrs].
+This is a quick-and-dirty API that screenscrapes Find any Film and was implemented to provide a cinemas and film showings data source for [YRS i-DAT's 2013 project][yrs].

 It's a simple [Sinatra][] application, using [Nokogiri][] for HTML/XML parsing.
 It's very similar to the [UrbanScraper][] API I built previously.